symfony/symfony-docs/controller/service.rst

 .. note::

-    You cannot drop the ``Action`` part of the method name when using this syntax.
+    You cannot drop the ``Action`` part of the method name when using the single colon notation.

 .. tip::